-The multiple operation states of reconfigurable FETs open new opportunities for logic circuit design.
+The multiple operation states of reconfigurable FETs open up new opportunities for logic circuit design.
 Mainly, two features that were previously not accessible with conventional FETs are currently being studied.
-First, runtime-reconfigurable logic gates can be built, providing multiple functionalities as programmed on the fly by volatile select signals.
-Due to this reconfigurability, the overall value per building block is increased.
-One basic example is given by the compact cell, which can switch from NAND to NOR operation (Fig. 1).
+First, runtime-reconfigurable logic gates can be built, providing multiple functionalities as programmed on-the-fly by volatile select signals.
+One basic example is given by the compact cell, that can switch from NAND to NOR operation.
 Distinctly, those cells always operate in a complementary manner, reaching a full swing output and exhibiting the same delay for both functions.
-The second feature is the integration of multiple gate electrodes along the nanowire channel, merging paths of series transistors within a single one, without increasing the internal resistance of the individual device.
+The second feature is the integration of multiple gate electrodes along the channel, merging paths of series transistors within a single one, without increasing the internal resistance of the individual device.
 This feature can be exploited to build efficient XOR and Majority gates.
-Further, we recently showed the potential of such MIG/RFETs in dynamic logic gates as an elegant solution to reduce signal integrity risks such as the charge sharing effect.
+Both features can be combined to yield a logic gate built from four transistors able to map 8 different functionalities (Fig. 1).

 Cooperation:

-cfaed – Center of Advancing Electronics Dresden (Germany)
+cfaed – Center of Advancing Electronics Dresden (Germany), TU Darmstadt (Germany), KIT (Germany), Universität Bremen (Germany), GlobalFoundries (Germany), TH Mittelhessen (Germany)